marcolaux/asus-g14-fedora/README.md

 **usually a reboot or a restart of Xorg is required to apply the changes.
 There will be a notification with a call to action to give you a hint what action is required.**
 ![](https://user-images.githubusercontent.com/6410852/106669281-b8d96500-65ab-11eb-9e1e-adbd0126587d.png)
-_**please note** that the message sometimes is not correct as asusctl currently not always returns the right necessary action.
-I recommend to always just reboot for now._
+_**please note** that the message sometimes is not correct when you switch multiple times without doing the appropriate action.
+So save your work and do as the asusctl and this extension tells you :)_

 > **silent** is good for the **integrated** graphics mode. for **every other** graphics mode I recommend **normal** as the case would heat up too much on silent.